Boeing F/A-18E/F Super Hornet: Improvements and changes

-Advanced Super Hornet and planned end of production
+Advanced Super Hornet

 Boeing and Northrop Grumman self-funded a prototype of the Advanced Super Hornet.
 The prototype features a 50% reduction in frontal radar cross-section (RCS), conformal fuel tanks (CFT), and an enclosed weapons pod.
 Features could also be integrated onto the EA-18G Growler: using CFTs on the EA-18G fleet was speculated as useful for relieving underwing space and lowering the drag margin for the Next Generation Jammer.
 Flight tests of the Advanced Super Hornet began on 5 August 2013 and continued for three weeks, testing the performance of CFTs, the enclosed weapons pod (EWP), and signature enhancements.
 The U.S. Navy was reportedly pleased with the Advanced Super Hornet's flight test results, and hopes it will provide future procurement options.
+Although the Advanced Super Hornet was not pursued, many elements would be transferred to the Block III.